-These types of filters used to be more common and can still be found in more expensive 10-gallon tank kits.
+These types of filters used to be more common and can still be found in more expensive 10-gallon aquarium kits.
 Instead of relying on a single siphon to pull water from the tank at about mid-level, these filters have tubes that open under a strainer that sits beneath the gravel.

 The water is pulled through an air pump or a similar mechanism and pushed back into the tank, helping oxygenate the environment.
-There is no chemical filter with this set up which means, while the water may stay clearer for longer, ammonia can still build up in the system, especially near the bottom of the tank.
+There is no chemical filter with this set up which means, while the water may stay cleaner for longer, ammonia can still build up in the system, especially near the bottom of the tank.